isdanryan/ufo-game/README.md

 * In addition to this, I also asked several people to test using iPhones and Apple Mac laptops/desktops.
 These users reported no issues or bugs.

 ### **Testing User Stories**
-## Play a simnple game that can distract me for a few minutes
+## Play a simple game that can distract me for a few minutes

     - The game can be quickly started and the usual play time is anywhere from a few seconds to a minute.